 “Wow, this school really has an Asian fetish,” she remembers saying to him.
 He slung his arm around her and slurred, “Yeah, we do.”

-Dating application shows that men of all races—except Asian men—respond the most to Asian women on dating apps.
-On Pornhub’s in 2017, hentai (anime and manga pornography) ranked second on the list, Japanese ranked eighth, and Asian ranked 14th.
+Dating application data shows that men of all races—except Asian men—respond the most to Asian women on dating apps.
+On Pornhub’s top searched terms in 2017, hentai (anime and manga pornography) ranked second on the list, Japanese ranked eighth, and Asian ranked 14th.
 These statistics speak to a larger problem that writers and academics describe as “Asian fetishization”—a problem that Asian students at Penn say exists right on our campus.

 This idea of racial preferences for Asian women isn’t new.
-In fact, it can be traced to ideas of Eastern exoticism propagated by European explorers in the late Middle Ages. the issue became especially salient in America during the 19th century following years of Chinese immigration to the west coast of the U.S.
+In fact, it can be traced to ideas of Eastern exoticism propagated by European explorers in the late Middle Ages.
+Historians say the issue became especially salient in America during the 19th century following years of Chinese immigration to the west coast of the U.S.

 But even though the problem has existed for centuries, it is still difficult to pin down and identify.
 Too often, the differences between a romantic preference and a fetish just aren’t clear, leading one to ask: is that just their type?
 Or is it fetishization?

 Modern cultural assumptions are “inseparable” from the United States’ long history with Asia, explains Asian American Studies professor Josephine Park.
 In 1882, the Chinese Exclusion Act was passed to restrict Chinese laborers from immigrating into the States, and the government specifically kept out Chinese wives by accusing them of being prostitutes.
 When the United States fought in Asia—the Pacific War, the Korean War, the Vietnam War— soldiers often took war brides.
 They joked that their R&R in Asian villages stood for “rape and restitution,” explained Park.
-These brides were viewed as docile and a better fit for motherhood, in contrast to the growing image of the American white woman.
+These brides were viewed as docile and a better fit for motherhood, in contrast to the growing image of the bra–burning American white woman.

 “How can you tell if someone has a fetish for Asian women?”
 Park contemplates.
 “I don’t know!
 It’s impossible to judge because of the cultural elements that determine desire.
 But it is important to interrogate it.”

 At Penn, many Asian students say they can trace their first experiences with feeling objectified to their first year at Penn.
-During Emily Vo’s (E ‘19) freshman year, she was studying on her laptop in the Hill Library when she was approached by some male students who also lived in Hill, two of them white and one Asian.
+During Emily’s* (E ‘19) freshman year, she was studying on her laptop in the Hill Library when she was approached by some male students who also lived in Hill, two of them white and one Asian.
 Mid–conversation, they told her that she was ranked on their list of “hottest Asian girls.”
 They phrased it as a compliment, and she took it as one at the time.

 Now looking back on that interaction as a junior, Emily explains that “things like this are part of the reason I’ve distanced myself from people who are not members of the Asian community.”